enterspeedhq/enterspeed-docs/docs/reference/js/items.md

 # Items

 :::info
-Items is still in preview and is only supported in JavaScript schemas.
+Items and collection schemas are a preview feature while we gather feedback and improve the feature.
+Please note that the collection schemas currently is limited to JavaScript Schemas.

 Contact us if would like to try it out.
 :::

 The `items` method is available only in [collection schemas](/key-concepts/collection-schemas).
 Method is used to define collection items that goes into the collection view you can fetch in slices from [delivery API](/api#tag/Delivery).